Ring recalls 350,000 smart doorbells after some of them caught fire - Local News 8

 According to the notice, Ring has thus far received 23 reports of doorbells catching fire and causing property damage, as well as eight reports of minor burns.

+“The safety of our customers is our top priority,” Ring spokesperson Emma Daniels said in a statement, adding that the company is working with the CPSC and has contacted customers affected by the recall with updated device installation instructions.
+“Customers do not need to return their devices,”she added.

-Customers can check whether their Ring doorbells are impacted by the recall at this link on the company’s support website, by entering the model and serial number printed on the back of the device.
+Ring users can check whether their doorbells are impacted by the recall at this link on the company’s support website, by entering the model and serial number printed on the back of the device.

 Ring, bought by Amazon in 2018, has been caught up in controversy in the past.
 Last year, it announced partnerships with more than 400 police departments across the United States to give law enforcement easier access to videos recorded on its doorbells.
 The partnerships allowed police to submit requests for video recordings for certain locations to help with active investigations.